IDMNYU/DM997X-Thesis-SP15/dm997X_ms_thesis_defense.md

 ## AT THE THESIS DEFENSE
 Bring *3 copies of the signature pages on acid-free paper* (what you will print the final Thesis on) to the Defense for signing.
 Please note that there are two different signature pages.

-The first is seen in the Thesis guidelines, Masters_Thesis_Project_Guidelines_March2014_version.pdf (on basecamp under Files), and contains spacing for:
+The first is seen in the [NYU SoE's Thesis guidelines] (http://engineering.nyu.edu/files/Master's%20Thesis%20and%20Project%20Guidelines_March2014%20version.pdf), (on Masters_Thesis_Project_Guidelines_March2014_version.pdf on basecamp under Files), and contains spacing for:
 * Project Advisor (will sign at the end of the thesis defense)
-* Department Head, Jonathan Soffer (IDM's Academic Advisor, Eric Maiello, will get the department head's signature once you give him the bound copies)
+* Department Head, Jonathan Soffer (IDM's Academic Advisor, Eric Maiello eric.maiello@nyu.edu, will get the department head's signature once you give him the bound copies)

 The second signature page is not in the guidelines.
 Consult the word template, MS_Thesis_Paper_Preliminaries.doc, for both signature pages (on basecamp under Files for formatting).
 This page is dedicated to the Defense Panel, and should include spacing for:
 * Project Advisor